vantmet/vantmet.github.io/_drafts/NSX_Packet_Walks_VLAN_Bridge.md

 The diagram shows how the physical workload can be connected to a VLAN, which can then be connected to one (although in reality multiple) but not all hosts.
 We don't need to span the VLAN to all of our compute racks just to get the VM access to the VLAN.
 This is a major advantage.

-We would probably connect the VLAN to all of the servers in the Edge rack, to ensure that it remained accessible in case of allover.
+We would probably connect the VLAN to all of the servers in the Edge rack, to ensure that it remained accessible in case of fail over.
+We choose the edge rack so as not to pollute the standardisation of the compute racks.
+In small environments, this is less of an issue.

 We can also see from the diagram that the L2-Bridging is done from the virtual distributed router, and not from the Edge Router VM.
 Finally, we can see that the host that is used for the L2-Bridge, is the one running the "Active Control VM".